lbogdan/ramblings-drafts/vue-eslint-prettier.md

 ## Fix me, baby, one more time!

 As I said earlier, some linting rules can be auto-fixed.
 To see how this works, let's clear all errors from `App.vue` and add a new line right under `import` - `const re = new RegExp(/  /)`.
-You'll notice that besides `no-unused-vars` we get a new error, `no-regex-spaces`.
+You'll notice that besides `no-unused-vars` we get a new error: `no-regex-spaces`.
 If we hover over it and click on "Quick Fix..." we see a new menu option "Fix this no-regex-spaces problem":

 ![](/images/vue-eslint-prettier/6.png)